Traditional Bakewell Tart

 We need cold (frozen!) butter for the shortbread crust.
 The frozen butter will release little pockets of steam while the shortbread bakes, creating a fluffy and crispy crust.

-But we need room temperature butter and eggs for the frangipine.
+But we need room temperature butter and eggs for the frangipane.
 This is especially important to make sure the frangipane batter doesn’t break!

-To create the frangipane, we need to combine the butter (fat) with eggs (which contain water).
-But as you probably remember from chemistry class a long time ago, water and fat don’t like to combine!
-So what we need to do is create an emulsion, and suspect the water from the eggs in the fat.
+To create the frangipane, we combine the butter (fat) with eggs (which contain water).
+But as you probably remember from chemistry class, water and fat don’t like to combine!
+So what we need to do is create an emulsion.

 Kitchen Chemistry